 Students with identified physical, emotional, learning, or developmental disabilities have the right to placement in the least restrictive environment and may receive special education services according to a written Individualized Education Program (IEP).
-Questions regarding special education services may be directed to the Director of Special Education or to the site Principals.
+Questions regarding special education services may be directed to the Special Education Administrator or to the site Principals.